-Air Wash (Top Slider)
+Secondary Air (Air Wash)

-This air supply to the stove is controlled through a slider assembly located on the top of the stove above the door.
-If you want clean glass, always leave this control open whilst burning unless the stove is being shut right down for a long period.
-The only time this control should be fully closed is for maximum efficiency on or for very slow burning on wood.
+Juno & Vulcan stoves are provided with a sophisticated patented "air wash" system.
+This secondary air supply to the stove is controlled through a slider assembly located on the centre of the stove above the door.
+If you want clean glass, always leave this control open some way whilst burning unless the stove is being shut right down for a long period.
+The only time this control should be fully closed is for maximum efficiency on Ancit fuel or for very slow burning on wood.
+The DEFRA air restrictor will deliberately prevent full closure of this control.

-Tertiary Air ( Bottom Slider)
+Tertiary Air

 This appliance is also fitted with a draught controlled tertiary air system that burns otherwise uncombusted gasses in the products of combustion thereby improving efficiency, increasing heat output and decreasing unwanted atmospheric emissions.
 The Tertiary air supply to the stove is controlled entirely by the draught in the flue and firebox.
 At certain stages of burning you will notice "jets" of flame emerging near the air holes to the rear of the firebox.
-For maximum efficiency a balance of top and bottom sliders is recommended, each one half way out will give a nice flame picture.
-This will depend on the strength of the flue draught and will need to be adjusted accordingly.
+For maximum efficiency on Ancit fuel the amount of tertiary air is greatly reduced and so a seal is provided to be mounted inside the rear airbox to restrict it for maximum efficiency.
+Remove the seal if the fuel is changed to wood again.